ProteinEngineering-PESB2/Peptipedia2.0/README.md

 ## Usage

-Download requisite files and database from https://drive.google.com/file/d/1x3yHNl8k5teHlBI2FMgl966o51s0T8i_/view?usp=sharing.
-Then, unzip recursively the backup in ./bd folder.
-Remember to store .zip files
+Download requisites files and database from https://drive.google.com/file/d/1x3yHNl8k5teHlBI2FMgl966o51s0T8i_/view?usp=sharing.

+Then, unzip recursively the backup in ./bd folder (Remember to store .zip files).

 Create two .env files (first one in ./bd, second in ./backend) and store a password in DB_PASS.